KazemotoKenzo/Game.01/README.md

 Copy
 Edit
 http://localhost:8080/dev/creator/weapons
-Here, create your first weapon — a "Disarmed" weapon to serve as the default for all NPCs if no specific weapon is selected.
+Here, create your first weapon — a "Unarmed" weapon to serve as the default for all NPCs if no specific weapon is selected.

 🛠️ Tech Stack